The Dreaded Humidity

-Fortunately, there are many hair hacks we can apply to keep our hair healthy and happy.
+Fortunately there are many hair hacks we can apply to keep our hair healthy and happy.
 Often people assume that when it becomes humid, the first thing to do is wash your hair.
-However, this can be dangerous, because shampooing will actually dry out our hair, especially when it already tends to get dry.
-Furthermore, many shampoos contain ingredients that are too harsh for human hair- for instance, the sulfates and surfactants can reduce moisture and thus dry out our hair.
-Consider decreasing your shampoo use and increasing conditioner use: many experts recommend using leave-in conditioners that will provide our hair with an increase of moisture.
+However, this can be counterproductive, because shampooing will actually dry out your hair, especially if it already tends to get dry.
+Furthermore, many shampoos contain ingredients that are too harsh for human hair – for instance, the sulfates and surfactants can reduce moisture and dry out hair.
+Consider decreasing your shampoo use and increasing conditioner use: many experts recommend using leave-in conditioners that will provide your hair with more moisture.

 For those prone to frizziness, consider more frequently keeping your hair up.
 There are so many cute hairstyles that are humidity-friendly.
-Styling your hair in a chic ponytail, french braid, or set of buns can be a great way to avoid the awful frizziness and flyaways that manifest during the humidity.
+Styling your hair in a chic ponytail, french braid, or set of buns can be a great way to avoid the awful frizziness and flyaways that develop due to the humidity.

 Free to use, no attribution required.